JEThornley/COMM420/content/session2/demo.md

 <h2>Trading and Markets</h2>

 <h3>Trading and Markets: Mandatory Readings</h3>
 <p>You’ve now had a brief introduction to the need for trade, how trade leads to specialization, and why markets were formed.
 Now, delve a little deeper and get some alternative perspectives on some of these topics.
-Please read a **minimum of three** of the following sources.
+Please read the following sources.
 </p>

 1. <h4>Why Do Countries Trade?</h4>